-Whether you want to enter the field of health care directly after graduation or use your education to help advance your career, OL has a Health Sciences program that can start you on your journey.
+Whether you want to enter the field of health care directly after graduation or use your education to help advance your career, we have a Health Sciences program that can start you on your journey.

-While you can choose from many OL and TRU courses to fulfill your program requirements, you can also access post-secondary courses from other institutions and transfer them to your OL program.
+Choose from many Open Learning and TRU courses to fulfill your program requirements.
+You can also access post-secondary courses from other institutions and transfer them to your OL program.
 See BC Council on Admissions & Transfer (BCCAT) to explore your options.

 Plan ahead and make the most of your Health Sciences credential.
 Our Program Advisors help you choose courses that can later be applied toward another program, either at OL or elsewhere.

 If you are a domestic student, estimated costs (tuition and fees) for most Health Sciences programs are listed here.
 If you are an international student and/or your program is not listed, please contact us.
 Be aware that your actual costs may vary.